augusto-herrmann/transparencia-dados-abertos-brasil/tools/harvest/ibge/README.md

 ## Usage

-1. Create a Pyton virtual environment.
+1. Create a Python virtual environment.
 This is not required, but it is recommended.
 2. Install the dependencies:
    ```